BHSAI/BRILIA/README.md

 ## OUTPUT FILE (see Example_Files folder):

 Returns a semicolon-delimited CSV file listing the annotation results and phylogeny relationships among sequences.
-Will create and save to a new folder called BRILIA, and append BRILIAvXX at the end of the file name, where "XX" is the version number (currently 13).
+Will create and save to a new folder called BRILIA, and append BRILIAvX.Y.Z at the end of the file name, where X.Y.Z is the version number.

-See output file column definitions [here](https://github.com/BHSAI/BRILIA/blob/Dev14/Support_Files/Headers_BRILIA.xlsx).
+See output file column definitions [here](https://github.com/BHSAI/BRILIA/blob/Dev14/Support_Files/Headers_BRILIA.csv).

 ## MATLAB SOURCE CODE USAGE (requires bioinformatics toolbox):

-1. Copy all codes into a folder called BRILIA_X.Y.Z  where X.Y.Z is the version number
+1. Copy all codes into a folder called BRILIA (Delete any older BRILIA folder, as this could cause code conflict).
 2. Open MATLAB and set the working directory to the BRILIA folder.
 3. Type "BRILIA" in the command line and follow instructions.
 First time use will automatically add BRILIA paths.
 4. Select the input file to process (try the example input files shown in the Example folder).